Blackbeing/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 - 1-search_replace.py -- Replace all occurrences of element by another in a new list
 - 2-uniq_add.py -- Add all unique values in list
 - 3-common_elements -- Return all common elements in two sets
+- 4-only_diff_elements --- Return all elements only in one set (symmetrical difference)